Building a Top-Tier Product: 15 Tips For Streamlining Tech Workflows

 • Keep test suites small.
 We do this for several reasons: for one, it’s easy to run modular tests in parallel since activities are not connected.
 Also, smaller test suites are reusable, allowing QA testers to adapt them whenever testing a new feature.

 • Integrate QA and development.
 Testers should be in sync with the development team, using the same tools and project management methodologies.
 This way, two teams can communicate freely and fit each other’s fast-paced schedules.
+Moreover, utilizing professional services ERP can further streamline collaboration by providing real-time insights into project statuses and resource allocation.

 • Define quality measurement metrics.
 Tracking the wrong metrics can send the entire QA strategy down the drain.
 To make sure you focus on the right benchmarks and celebrate meaningful milestones, use metrics that offer the widest view of product performance (speed, impact, and coverage are a few starting-point suggestions).